 One and two-year fixed rate bonds tend to be the most popular choice at the moment.
-Many people don't want to commit for longer in case interest rates start to rise, although this is unlikely in the short term due to the potential for a recession as a result of the COVID-19 pandemic and lockdown.
+Many people don't want to commit for longer in case interest rates start to rise, although this is unlikely in the short term in 2021 due to the potential for a recession as a result of the COVID-19 pandemic and lockdown.

 On the other hand, if you know you'll need access to your savings before the fixed-rate period is up, then a bond might not be the best choice.
 This is because some accounts do not allow you to make withdrawals at all, while with others, withdrawals often come at a cost - your interest rate may be reduced, you might not earn any interest in the month of the withdrawal or you might be switched to an account with a lower rate.

 You open a fixed rate bond account in the same way as you would do with an ordinary savings account - either online or in the branch.
 You will need to have the initial minimum deposit saved up.

 Many financial services companies now offer some of their best rates on bonds, which are internet-based and online only.
 So it pays to shop around and compare fixed rate bond rates on our comparison tool.

 When you buy a fixed rate savings bond you put your money into the account for a fixed term, and you may not be able to add any more to the amount you hold in that bond.

 Many fixed rate savings bonds also require a lump sum to start the account, usually between £500 and £5000.
 So if you're starting to save from scratch, this might not be the best option.
 If you do want to open a fixed rate bond, make sure you have saved up as much as you can.